Meet the new editorial team and learn what's in store for Science in School this year.

 Beyond the five senses: Some bacteria can sense magnetic fields.
 Learn how they do this and how this could help us design nanorobots.

-A study of 200 million-year-old teeth from the earliest mammals suggests that they may have lived more like reptiles.
+A study of 200 million-year-old teeth from the earliest mammals provides fascinating insight into how they lived.

 Fusion and fission: both release energy, but how do these processes differ and what are the implications for electricity generation?